leedium/occ-react-component/README.md

 - Babel 7
 - eslint

-This package will allows OCC developers to develop React Components with JSX with real time Require.js AMD compilation.
+This package will allows OCC developers to develop React Components with JSX with real time compilation to Require.js AMD OCC modules.
 The Application is compiled to dist/bundle preserving the normal folder structure for a widget.
 Of course this can all be configured in webpack.config.js